-It's not compulsory for a new driver to have P plates on their vehicle.
-Though after practicing with L plates on your car, some people find it a little less daunting driving while displaying P plates to let other road users that they may still be a little tentative with their driving.
+It's not compulsory for new drivers to have P plates on their vehicles.
+Though after practicing with L plates on their car, some people find it a little less daunting driving while displaying P plates to let other road users that they may still be a little tentative with their driving.

 In Northern Ireland, new drivers are required to display an amber R 'restricted' plate for a year after passing their test.
 They are also not allowed to drive above 45mph.

 The biggest risks that new drivers face are those that they may not have encountered while learning to drive.